wp-plugins/backup-by-supsystic/readme.txt

 * If you’re tinkering with your site and playing in areas that perhaps you shouldn’t be (e.g. in the functions.php file), depending on the severity of the problem, you may need to restore your backup,
 * If your site gets hacked, having a backup to restore to will mean all your hard work doesn’t go down the drain.

+= Support =

+If you have any problem or feature request for the Backup plugin by Supsystic, please [let us know](http://supsystic.com/contact-us/ "Contact Us")!

 == Installation ==

 = First time Backup by Supsystic user =

 Thank you for choosing Backup by Supsystic!
 Open page of our plug-in admin panel WordPress and you will see two menu items: "Main" and "Backups".

-In order to create your backup, at first you need to choose where to backup - on the Main tab you have a choice between FTP and Google Drive backup.
-Then you wiil see the Backup presets.
+In order to create your backup, at first you need to choose where to backup - on the Main tab you have a choice between FTP, Google Drive, Dropbox, Amazon S3 and OneDrive backup.
+Then you will see the Backup presets.
 Here you can set what exatly you want to backup (full backup or backup specific folders).
 It is already possible to exclude some folders from backup, activate email notification and set the warehouse where to save backup.
 After all these points you need to click "Start backup" button.
 When you see the message "Backup complete", you can check the folder with backup.
 By default backup is stored in upsupsystic folder (you can find it using this path /wp-content/upsupsystic/), there you should see the archive with backup, log file and .sql file (sql file will be created only if you set the database backup).
 All this files will be with the same ID in the name.
 On the Backups tab you have the ability to restore, download or delete backup, simply click on the appropriate button.

-To create Google Drive backup, at first you need to click the “Authenticate” button.
-On your Google Disk will be created “Backup by Supsystic” folder with one more folder inside (folder with the name of your site), where the backups will be stored.
+To create Google Drive, Dropbox, or OneDrive backup, at first you need to click the “Authenticate” button.
+On your cloud service will be created “Backup by Supsystic” folder with one more folder inside (folder with the name of your site), where the backups will be stored.

+To create Amazon S3 backup, at first you need to get your access key ID and secret access key.
+To do this - follow next steps:

+1. Open the IAM console.  https://console.aws.amazon.com/iam/home?#home
+2. From the navigation menu, click Users.
+3. Select your IAM user name.
+4. Click User Actions, and then click Manage Access Keys.
+5. Click Create Access Key.
+6. Your keys will look something like this:
+	- Access key ID example: AKIAIOSFODNN7EXAMPLE
+	- Secret access key example: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+7. Click Download Credentials, and store the keys in a secure location.

+After you have got the keys you need to enter them in the appropriate fields, also enter the name of the basket (which exists on Amazon S3), where the backups will be stored.
+And click “Store Credentials” button.

 = To install a plugin via FTP, you must =